farisachugthai/dynamic_ipython/docs/_sources/startup/aliases.rst.txt

 Whitespace in Aliases
 ----------------------
-In order to make new subcommands in a way similar to how git allows one to come up with aliases, I first tried using whitespace in the alias.:
+In order to make new subcommands in a way similar to how git allows one to come up with aliases, I first tried using whitespace in the alias.

     ('git last', 'git log -1 HEAD %l')